Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

 `https://cloud.konghq.com`.
 If you don't pass any {{site.konnect_short_name}} parameters to decK, decK looks for a local {{site.base_gateway}} instance instead.

+A quick way to learn decK or quickly write a decK file is to see the YAML generated files in Kong Konnect.
+Kong Konnect generates YAML reflecting current Gateway Manager configuration.
+Within each section of Gateway Manager you can navigate to the “Configuration” tab to view and copy the current configuration.

 Run `deck help` to see all available flags, or see the [decK CLI reference](/deck/latest/reference/deck/).

 You _cannot_ use decK to publish content to the Dev Portal, manage application